Aishwarya2201/my-first-repo/README.md

 *add the files to the staging area
 *commit to your changes

-using the remote workflow seems complicated, but is actuall easy:
+Using the remote workflow seems complicated, but is actuall easy:

 *add remote url as url
 *modify your project